Table of Contents Show

 If you are fit, this hiking trail is worth experiencing, and the waterfall plunging down the rocky cliff is a sight to behold.
-The Mingo falls are near the park’s south entrance, and the first leg of the Pigeon Creek trail is around 160 steps.
-Once you climb, access to the wooden bridge under the Mingo falls easy.
+The Mingo Falls are near the park’s south entrance, and the first leg of the Pigeon Creek trail is around 160 steps.
+Once you climb, access to the wooden bridge under the Mingo Falls is easy.

 The summer season is the optimum time to view this waterfall when there is a profusion of rhododendrons and mountain laurels.
 An early morning hike is the best way to avoid crowds and enjoy your hiking trail.

 Take the Trillium Gap Trail on the Grotto Falls trail, and you cross four streams on this moderate trail.
 Once you start from Light 8 Gatlinburg, you must turn to the Historic Nature Trail.
 After driving approximately 2.2 miles on Cherokee Orchard Road, you reach the Cherokee Orchard Loop.
 The Grotto Falls is near the parking lot of the Roaring Fork.

 This short roundtrip hike takes 2-3 hours for an average hiker.
 They can also enjoy the lushness of the landscape and enjoy sunny afternoons in the area around the falls.
 The trip includes the Roaring Fork Motor Nature Trail, and it is before you reach the Trillium Gap Trail, which can be termed one of the best waterfall hikes in the park.